runemadsen/runemadsen-2012/writings/printing-code/index.md

 Week 9: Repetition
 ------------------

 Repetition is highly computational, still human beings have created patterns as long as we have known creative expression.
-In this class we'll look at different repetition techniques and ways of creating custom patterns.
+In this class we'll focus on the use of patterns in graphic design, and look at different repetition techniques and ways of creating custom patterns.

 <!--Patterns....-->

 Week 10: Randomization
 ----------------------

-When we start to use programming to output graphic prints, we can let the computer choose.
-This week we'll look at ways to create programs that create unique graphics.
-We'll look at basic randomness, Perlin noise, and how to use this in with Processing's drawing functions.
+Randomization is about letting the computer choose for us.This week we'll look at ways to create programs that create unique graphics.
+We'll look at basic randomness, Perlin noise, and how a simple thing like randomness can help you create unexpected things.

 <!--Start finals-->

 Week 11: Motion
 ---------------

 Can a still image have movement?
 In this class we'll experiment with animation and movement in graphic design.
 We'll see what happens when we introduce physics in our graphic designs.
-Like a photograph is a snapshot of a moving world, so too can a printed graphic be a snapshot of a virtual world.
+Like a photograph is a snapshot of a moving world, so too can a printed graphic be a snapshot of a moving virtual world.

 Week 12: 3D
 -----------